 Treats infections or stomach ulcers.
 This medicine is a penicillin antibiotic.

 Amoxicot, Amoxil, Amoxil Pediatric, Moxatag, Moxilin, Omeclamox-Pak, Prevpac, Trimox, Triple Therapy

 Capsule, Liquid, Tablet, Chewable Tablet, Long Acting Tablet

-- The chewable tablet must be chewed before you swallow it.
+- Chewable tablet: You must chew the tablet before you swallow it.
 You may crush the tablet and mix the medicine with a small amount of food to make it easier to swallow.

 - Store the tablets, capsules, and tablets for suspension at room temperature, away from heat, moisture, and direct light.

-- You may store the oral liquid in the refrigerator.
+- Store the oral liquid in the refrigerator.
 Do not freeze.
 Throw away any unused medicine after 14 days.